mheadd/spec-ops/README.md

 # SpecOps: Specification-Driven Legacy System Modernization

-> AI is going to change the game on legacy system modernization, but maybe not in the way you think.
+> AI is going to change the game on legacy system modernization, but maybe not in the way most people think.

 ## What is SpecOps?